florencia-espeche/react-atomic-design/README.md

 ## Component's structure

-Every componente has the same structure
+Every component has the same structure

 -   `Button/__test__` A folder to keep all tests of the component

 -   `Button/__test__/__snapshots__` Where are generated all snapshots of this component

--   `Button/__test__/Button.tsx` Where we craft all the tests of this component
+-   `Button/__test__/Button.test.tsx` Where we craft all the tests of this component

 -   `Button/Button.tsx` Where we craft the component

 -   `Button/Button.style.ts` Where we craft the styled components to use in Button.tsx

--   `Button/Button.types.ts` Where we craft all types used in Button.tsx
+-   `Button/Button.stories.tsx` Where we craft all types used in Button.tsx

 ## Atomic design structure

 The component archicture is set up following the atomic design methodology.

 ![Atomic Design](https://bradfrost.com/wp-content/uploads/2013/06/atomic-design.png)

-## How to contribute

-We use trunk based development

--   We have a branch MAIN
--   To contribute you have to create a branch based on a main branch
--   Generate a Pull Request
--   After Merge your Pull Request
--   Your code will be on the Main branch waiting for a release publish